 NOTE: Data for this search is obtained from a wide variety of information sources that are subject to human error and we are unable to assist a consumer in finding the original source any information that proves to be incorrect.
 Person / Identity Search information is not considered a reportable search in the consumer report and is primarily used as a locator tool to establish likely jurisdictions to search for public records.

-State Criminal Search – This search uses the subject’s name, DOB and address information to determine the state jurisdiction(s) to be searched.
-This search accesses state managed databases where the state repository of the records is considered to be a reliable, updated, and a comprehensive compilation of county court records.
+State Criminal Search – This search uses the subject’s name, DOB, and address information to determine the state jurisdiction(s) to be searched.
+This search accesses state-managed databases where the state repository of the records is a reliable, updated, and a comprehensive compilation of county court records.
 We will only pull data from the agency designated to maintain those records and this search is not available in all jurisdictions due to incomplete information.

 NatCrim Search – A broad search for criminal records using the subject’s provided name and DOB performed against a large database of available county and state criminal information, state reported sex offender records as well as fugitive, Department of Corrections, US and international government databases covering numerous watches and sanctions listings.
 Records may be updated weekly, monthly or on another timing schedule but vary from search to search.

 In the US, Section 613 of the FCRA requires that all records identified as having the potential of being “pre-adverse” to the subject’s hiring, contracting, promotion, or volunteering, will automatically include the ordering of the identified criminal court criminal record(s) to obtain the most updated and current details directly from the source or provide notification to the subject that public record information is being provided about them.
 We will only report information from the NatCrim which has been verified against the source data to ensure the accuracy of the information before any possible records are reported and complies with the Section 613 of the FCRA now making the NatCrim that we offer an FCRA compliant search.